Jonas-Schild/postcardsender/README.md

 - [Used tools and frameworks](#used-tools-and-frameworks)

 ------------------------------------
-## Goal
+# Goal
 This project is realized as a part of my masters thesis.

 The Swiss Post offers their business customers an API to create postcards.

-**With this project I would like to simplify the integration of the API in your own project by providing an example which can be used and adopted.**
+**With this project I would like to simplify the integration of the API to your own project by providing an example which can be used and adopted.**

 Further information about the postcard API, provided by Swiss Post, you will find [here](https://www.post.ch/de/geschaeftlich/prozesse-optimieren/zwischen-ihnen-und-der-post/postkarten-api) or the technical specification at: [Postcard API](https://developer.post.ch/en/technical-specifications-of-postcard-api)

-## Postcard-API explorer
+# Postcard-API explorer

-To get familiar with the possible requests and the following responses of the Postcard API I provided a html-file:
+To get familiar with the possible requests and the following responses of the Postcard API, this project provides an html-file:
 [PostcardAPICommunicator.html](https://github.com/Jonas-Schild/postcardsender/blob/master/PostcardAPICommunicator.html)

-You just have to open this file in your browser.
+To run the tool, you just have to open this file in your browser.
 To be able to communicate with the Postcard API, you have to disable Cross Origin Request Security (CORS) in your browser, to allow external content.

 ```